What Is Email Marketing for Artists?

 Be Aware and Comply with Privacy Laws

 Privacy laws that govern commercial communication regulations require compliance.
 Your EMS has some of the requirements built-in, such as enforcing an unsubscribe link in all your messages.
-You need to know about Can-Spam, CASL, and GDPR, they are spam compliance laws for the US, Canada, and the EU, respectively.
+You need to know about Can-Spam, CASL, and GDPR.
+I recommend this guide to you: Your Go-To Guide to CAN-SPAM, CASL, and GDPR.
+You'll find it has excellent explanations and resources.

 Growing Your Email Marketing List